maxpowis/cv/README.md

 ### Building

+Touch a ´release.dat´ file locally to support embedding versioning of pdf file generation.

 Building is just a matter of clicking the build button in VSCode in the VSCode setup.

 Note the github project comes with some nice github actions: